 Contrasting wave tucks

-- We’ve added fabric inserts to box pleats many times, such as in our Organic Cotton Box Pleat Pillows and our Citron & Gray Pleated Crib Skirt.
+- We’ve added fabric inserts to box pleats many times, such as in our Easy Box Pleat Pillows and our Pleated Crib Skirt.
 Why not add an insert to wave tucks?
-This is exactly what’s coming up in our Michael Miller Cotton Couture Preppy Handbag.
+This is exactly what we did for both our Preppy Wave Tuck Handbag and our dramatic Wave Tuck pillow.

-- For our sample, we cut strips of fabric 1½” wide and sewed them together with a ¼” seam allowance.
-The fabric seam lines now provide the exact same markings as the 1″ drawn guide lines in our basic wave tuck example above.
+- For this tutorial sample, we cut strips of fabric 1½” wide and sewed them together with a ¼” Seam allowance.
+The fabric Seam lines now provide the exact same markings as the 1″ drawn guide lines in our basic Wave Tuck example above.

 - When complete, the insert fabric should be hidden in the tucks.